 Crossover | 2019 | Publication concept and design

-Showcasing the photography of a designer, Crossover explores cross-disciplinary images as well as the restraints of an automated printing process and the series of serendipities it can yield.
+Showcasing the photography of a designer, Crossover features the images of a cross-disciplinary practitioner as well as explores the restraints of an automated printing process and the series of serendipities it can yield.
 The images in Crossover can be viewed in three ways — one half of each image on separate spreads, and then as whole images when page folios are spread apart and reveal that each image crosses over the gutter area of the page layout.
 In the spirit of the exquisite corpse method, the spreads yield unexpected combinations of image pairs.